meuter/dotfiles/README.md

 And why not use [nix](https://nixos.org/) then? because using nix without root access is a pain in the 🤡, otherwize it would be 🥇.

+CAUTION: this is highly experimental!
+Use are your own risk ⚠

 # Installation

 Just clone, source `bootstrap.sh` in your `~/.bashrc` and you have access to